Herdla Church: History

 After the fire, the church was rebuilt on the same foundation, reusing the same exterior walls using plans by the architect Ole Halvorsen.
 At the same time, a new sacristy was built on the north side of the choir (to match the existing one on the south side).
 The newly rebuilt church was consecrated on 22 September 1935.
 The church was nicknamed the "Øygard Cathedral".
-The church served most of the old municipality of Herdla which included parts of the present-day municipalities of Øygarden, Askøy, and Meland.
+The church served most of the old Herdla Municipality which included parts of the present-day Øygarden Municipality, Askøy Municipality, and Alver Municipality.
 Originally, the church had a taller, steeper roof than the present church.
 During World War II, the church was seriously damaged.
 The Germans blew up the tower and the church was used to store ammunition and it was also used as horse stalls.
 Under the floor, a large tunnel system was built that went across the island, including underneath much of the cemetery.
 During the war years, the island of Herdla was used as a large airfield and the Germans blew off the tower because they were afraid that the church tower could serve as landmark for bombers who came from Britain.

 After the war, the parish planned to demolish the whole church and build a new church on the same site, however, in the end, it was decided to rebuild using the old walls and foundation.
 The old walls were shortened by about 3.7 m, and a new roof and tower were constructed.
 The architect Ole Halvorsen led the reconstruction designs again.
 The newly rebuilt church can seat up to 600 people.
 It was consecrated on 1 April 1951 by the Bishop Ragnvald Indrebø.
 The church has a lower tower than before, because at that time there were plans to make Herdla the main airport for the city of Bergen.
-However, Herdla was ultimately not chosen and they airport was built in Flesland in 1955.
-In May 2008, the low church tower was removed and a larger tower was built, similar to the tower that the German's blew up during World War II.
+However, Herdla was ultimately not chosen and the airport was built in Flesland in 1955.
+In May 2008, the low church tower was removed and a larger tower was built, similar to the tower that the Germans blew up during World War II.